AAW Tag Team Championship

 The AAW Tag Team Championship is a professional wrestling world tag team championship which is created and promoted by the American professional wrestling promotion All American Wrestling (AAW).
-There have been a total of 48 reigns shared between 40 different teams consisting of 74 distinctive champions.
-The current holders are Aaron Roberts and Joey Avalon, who are in their first reign as a team.
+There have been a total of 49 reigns shared between 40 different teams consisting of 74 distinctive champions.
+The current holders are The Hellhounds, who are in their third reign as a team.